 If it were not so pathetic, it really would be laughable.
 I mean, the lengths to which atheists go in their decrepit efforts to discredit the Bible.
-Here is a recent example.
+Here is one such example.

 Nietzsche criticized Jesus in the following fashion: